Polytope Scheduling with Groups: Unified Models and Optimal Guarantees: Introduction

 \begin{restatable}{theorem}{thmPreemptive} There is a $(2+\varepsilon)$-approximation algorithm for offline PSP-G for any $\varepsilon > 0$, even with non-uniform release dates. \end{restatable}

-This algorithm is based on solving an interval-indexed LP relaxation of PSP-G, and randomly stretching and truncating the LP schedule.
-This technique was previously used for PSP without groups~\cite{JLM25} and for the preemptive open shop problem~\cite{DBLP:journals/jal/QueyranneS02}.
+This algorithm is based on solving an interval-indexed LP relaxation of \mbox{PSP-G}, and randomly stretching and truncating the LP schedule~\cite{JLM25,DBLP:journals/jal/QueyranneS02}.
 For our setting, we carefully combine the main ingredients of these two previous results in a non-trivial way.

-In particular, our theorem implies the first result for the preemptive data migration problem, and improves over the previously known $(4+\varepsilon)$-approximation for preemptive unrelated machine scheduling with weighted group completion times, \abc{R}{r_{ij},\pmtn}{\sum w_SC_S}~\cite{DBLP:journals/mor/CorreaSV12}.
+This ratio is best-possible up to a factor of $1+\varepsilon$ as PSP-G contains \abc{1}{\pmtn}{\sum_{S}w_S C_S}, which has been shown to be equivalent to \abc{1}{\mathrm{prec}}{\sum_j w_j C_j}~\cite{DBLP:journals/jal/QueyranneS02} and admits a lower bound of $2-\varepsilon$ under a stronger version of the unique game conjecture~\cite{DBLP:conf/focs/BansalK09}.
+Our theorem is the first result for the preemptive data migration problem, and improves over the previously known $(4+\varepsilon)$-approximation for \abc{R}{r_{ij},\pmtn}{\sum w_SC_S}~\cite{DBLP:journals/mor/CorreaSV12}.